Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Semi-Supervised SDP

-Notice that this is indeed a generalization of the unsupervised community detection.
-Simply looking into the labels, two models are indistinguishable.
-What characters their difference is the probabilistic law of how edges are generated, i.e., whether there is a cluster structure.
+Note that this is indeed a generalization of the unsupervised community detection.
+Simply looking at the labels, the two models are indistinguishable.
+What characterizes their difference is the probabilistic law of how edges are generated, i.e.,\ whether there is a cluster structure.
 The revealed labels serve as an enhancement of the graph observed.
 The phase transition theory says that under the unsupervised setting (the special case when $\rho = 0$), no test can succeed with high probability when SNR $\leq 1$, or equivalently, $a-b \leq \sqrt{2(a+b)}$.
 While if $\text{SNR}> 1$, several polynomially computable tests are developed.
-SDP based test is nearly optimal, in the sense that it requires
+The SDP-based test is nearly optimal, in the sense that it requires

 where $\epsilon(d) \to 0$ as $d\to \infty$.
 It is believed to be the best that SDPs can reach.
-As the monotone-robustness study suggests \cite{Moitra2016HowRA}, this gap may be necessary, since SDP is indeed solving a harder problem where no algorithm can approach the threshold.
+As the monotone-robustness study suggests \citep{Moitra2016HowRA}, this gap may be necessary, since SDP is indeed solving a harder problem where no algorithm can approach the threshold.
 However, we are going to see that when $\rho$ is sufficiently large, SDPs can not only reach but cross the threshold.

-\subsection{Semi-supervised detectability}
+\subsection{Semi-Supervised Detectability}

 With the problem and algorithm defined clearly, we are ready to prove that SBM and ERM can be consistently distinguished in the semi-supervised setting.
-We take a 'divide and conquer' approach to establish an upper bound of CSDP on ERM, while we bound the CSDP on SBM from below with a witness that consists of the ground truth of labels, $X = xx^\tp$.
+We take a `divide and conquer' approach to establish an upper bound of CSDP on ERM, while we bound the CSDP on SBM from below with a witness that consists of the ground truth of labels, $X = xx^\tp$.

 \begin{lemma} Let $(A, x)$ obey the planted bisection model $G(n,\frac{a}{n}, \frac{b}{n})$ and denote $\la xx^\top, \tilde{A} \ra$ as $Y$.
-Then for any $\epsilon > 0 $, we have $Y/n \in [\frac{a-b}{2} - \epsilon, \frac{a-b}{2} + \epsilon]$ with probability converging to one as $n\to \infty$. \end{lemma} \begin{proof}
+Then, for any $\epsilon > 0 $, we have $Y/n \in [\frac{a-b}{2} - \epsilon, \frac{a-b}{2} + \epsilon]$ with probability converging to one as $n\to \infty$. \end{lemma} \begin{proof}

 We have $\E Y = \frac{n}{2}(a-b) - a$ and